asyncapi/website/content/blog/automated-releases.md

 ## Conclusions

 Automate all the things, don't waste time.
-Automate releases, even if you are a purist that for years followed a rule of using [imperative mood](https://chris.beams.io/posts/git-commit/#imperative) in commit subject and after looking on prefixes from Conventional Commits you feel pure disgust :laughing:.
+Automate releases, even if you are a purist that for years followed a rule of using [imperative mood](https://chris.beams.io/posts/git-commit/#imperative) in commit subject and after looking on prefixes from Conventional Commits you feel pure disgust.

+<iframe src="https://giphy.com/embed/8PmTor9XVnD3sxXHRe" width="480" height="435" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/fallontonight-tonight-show-ew-priyanka-chopra-8PmTor9XVnD3sxXHRe">via GIPHY</a></p>

 In the end, you can always use something different, custom approach, like reacting to merges from pull requests with the specific label only.
+If you have time to reinvent the wheel, go for it.

+<iframe src="https://giphy.com/embed/10640GYyK1INZ6" width="480" height="269" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/time-wheel-reinvent-10640GYyK1INZ6">via GIPHY</a></p>

-> Cover photo by [Franck V.](https://unsplash.com/@franckinjapan) taken from Unsplash
+> Cover photo by [Franck V.](https://unsplash.com/@franckinjapan) taken from Unsplash.